Chapter 2: Authorities and Structure

 - Advising the deployed commander and units on business.

-CCO(6).
+Contingency Contracting Officer (6).
 The CCO acquires supplies and services needed by the warfighter to support essential missions in response to a crisis, contingency, or declaration of war.

 The CCO has the following duties and responsibilities: